SLO cannabis business owners play multi-million dollar shell game

 Cannabis business owners in San Luis Obispo County are swapping properties and retail outlets worth millions of dollars as they fight to keep licenses and stay in business.
 And they continue to court public officials and employees following a federal investigation into bribery and tax fraud.

-Helios Dayspring, a local marijuana mogul, transferred ownership of his retail cannabis shops to his girlfriend, Valnette Garcia, in 2020 after pleading guilty to tax fraud and bribery charges.
+Helios Dayspring, a local marijuana mogul, transferred ownership of his retail cannabis shops to his girlfriend, Valnette Garcia, in 2020, before he pled guilty to tax fraud and bribery charges.
 In October, city staff canceled approval for the Natural Healing Center cannabis shop because Dayspring had not disclosed the bribery or the fraud during the application process.

 That was not legal, Attorneys Randall Fox and Mark Beck argued in a meeting with SLO City officials.
 “Dayspring has no connection” with the retail store they said.
 Beck also described Dayspring’s bribes as “gratuities” given to “show appreciation.”
 Dayspring pled guilty to paying $32,000 in bribes to then-San Luis Obispo Supervisor Adam Hill for favorable votes on his cannabis business interests